christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 I'll create a lambda function that gets the latest articles from the RSS feed, and sends a newsletter to our readers.

-I'll take the case of a [Jekyll blog](https://jekyllrb.com/) with [advised by Github](https://pages.github.com/), free of cost.
+I'll take the case of a free of cost [Jekyll blog](https://jekyllrb.com/) [hosted by Github](https://pages.github.com/).

-Subscription can be done very easily with [MailChimp Sign-up Form builder](http://kb.mailchimp.com/lists/signup-forms/create-signup-forms-and-response-emails) or [Mailjet Subscription widget](https://www.mailjet.com/docs/widget).

-Such forms enable to collect emails into a contact list and have an API to send newsletters to these contact lists.
+Subscription can be done very easily with [MailChimp Sign-up Form builder](http://kb.mailchimp.com/lists/signup-forms/create-signup-forms-and-response-emails) or [Mailjet Subscription widget](https://www.mailjet.com/docs/widget) : such forms collect emails into contact lists and have API to send newsletters to these contact lists later on.

 # Script development and local testing